 Bentonite clay in the bath helps in eliminating harmful toxins from the body.
 Of course adding the clay to soap imparts those benefits too, granted to a lesser level, but clay soap can easily be used in both bath and shower.
 It will still support natural detoxification.

 Bentonite Clay Soapmaking

 Clay is an easy and beneficial addition to soap recipes.
 The only thing to watch out for when adding clay is that it is evenly distributed.
-This can be diffifult to do in melt and pour soap if you don’t create a slurry first.
-This is done by adding a glycerin or a small amount of melted soap to the clay and stirring until you have a loose paste, I personally find gylcerin to be more effective, thus that is how it is done in the bentonite clay soap recipe below.
+This can be difficult to do in melt and pour soap if you don't create a slurry first.
+This is done by adding a glycerin or a small amount of melted soap to the clay and stirring until you have a loose paste, I personally find glycerin to be more effective, thus that is how it is done in the bentonite clay soap recipe below.

 These are the supplies you will need to make the bentonite clay soap.
 Full recipe below.

 Indian Healing Bentonite Detox Clay - 16 oz 100% Natural Reduces Acne - Natural Deep Pore Cleansing - For Skin & Hair Removes Toxins2 Lb Tray GOATS MILK Glycerin Melt & Pour Soap Base OrganicNOW Solutions Glycerine Vegetable, 16-OunceAromatherapy Top 6 - 100% Pure Therapeutic Grade Basic Sampler Essential Oil Gift Set- 6/10 ml Kit

 These are the silicone soap molds uses to make the clay soaps shown above.
 The soap recipe makes exactly 2 bars and one moon.

 Bentonite Clay Soap Recipe